DION Merck forest snowshoe ultra

 Do you have what it takes to finish the toughest sanctioned snowshoe race in the world?
 With over 8,500' of climbing in the 50k including some very steep sections, the Merck Ultra will challenge even the most seasoned snowshoe pro.

 THIS IS A SERIOUSLY BAD LIFE CHOICE.
 The Merck Ultra can do ugly things to you.
 We don't want to hype this and we're not trying to scare you, but all due caution should be taken.
-With over 8,500' of climb and some very steep sections, this is NOT a good first-time snowshoe event or an "easy ultra."
+This is NOT a good first-time snowshoe event or an "easy ultra."
 Finishing should be the goal as much as racing.

 Beginning and ending at the Farm at Merck Forest, the Merck Ultra climbs over 8,500' on singletrack and doubletrack trail in the northern Taconic Mountains.
 At 2,610', Mt.
 Antone watches over the start/finish like a stoic sentinel.
 From the summit, you can spot the nearby Adirondacks and Greens, but you'll have to earn it.
 Adding insult to injury, the Stone Lot out-and-back will take you down even lower in the valley before climbing back up the long slog (four times for the 50k and twice for the 25k).